 Quizzes: Most days will begin with a brief quiz focused on knowlege and skills recently covered in class or assigned reading.
 The quiz will generally start before I walk into the room and end five minutes after official class starting time.
-Normally we do a question or two from the final exam.
+Often we will do a question or two from the final exam.